Kelvin-K/electron-typescript-react-boilerplate/readme.md

 # electron-typescript-react-boilerplate

-A boilerplate project for electron using typescript, sass, react and redux
+A boilerplate project for electron using typescript, sass, react  jest, web pack and redux

 ## styles